 Water is an important element of life.
 However, due to organic, inorganic and biological reasons, it is getting polluted day-by-day.
-Drinking polluted water can affect your health and lead to diarrhea, skin rashes, typhoid and etc. To keep such problems at bay, one of the effective solutions is to use an RO water purifier.
-No doubt using an RO water purifier is the best solution but many of us don’t know the working process.
-So, in this blog, we discuss in detail the step-by-step process describing how RO water purifier works and how each process removes the impurities to deliver pure and healthy drinking water.
+Drinking polluted water can affect your health and lead to diarrhea, skin rashes, typhoid etc. To keep such problems at bay, one of the most effective solutions is to use an RO water purifier.
+No doubt, that using an RO water purifier is the best solution, but many of us don’t know the working process.
+So, in this blog, we discuss in detail the step-by-step process describing how RO water purifier works and how each process helps in removing impurities to deliver pure and healthy drinking water.

 Step-by-step Purification Process of RO Water Purifier

-An RO water purifier comes in a combination of a sediment, carbon filter, RO membrane, UV lamp, UF membrane, and post carbon filter.
+An RO water purifier comes in a combination of sediment, carbon filter, RO membrane, UV lamp, UF membrane, and post-carbon filter.
 Let’s take a closer look at how these filters work.

-Pre-filter removes larger particles such as sand silt, dirt and other sediments from water.
+Pre-filter helps in removing larger particles such as sand silt, dirt and other sediments from water.
 The pre-filter helps in protecting the RO membrane that gets clogged as a result of exposure to sediment and chlorine.
-Carbon filter helps in removing toxic compounds such as pesticides and is even effective enough in removing bad odor from water.
+The carbon filter helps in removing toxic compounds such as pesticides and is even effective enough in removing bad odour from water.

 Reverse Osmosis Membrane

-RO water purifier also comes with UV lamp that helps in disinfecting bacteria from the water by killing all the harmful pathogens present in the water.
-The high power UV ray destroys the illness-causing microorganisms by attacking their genetic core, thereby eliminating their ability to reproduce.
-The ultimate work of UV lamp is to destroy 99.99% of harmful microorganisms from the water, thereby making it safe for consumption.
+RO water purifier also comes with a UV lamp that helps in disinfecting bacteria from the water by killing all the harmful pathogens present in the water.
+The high-power UV ray destroys the illness-causing microorganisms by attacking their genetic core, thereby eliminating their ability to reproduce.
+The ultimate work of a UV lamp is to destroy 99.99% of harmful microorganisms from the water, thereby making it safe for consumption.

 Post Filter (Activated Carbon Filter)

-Before the water finally gets filled in the storage tank, it passes through post carbon filter.
-The filter removes any remaining contaminants that slip through the membrane and make it completely pure and fit for consumption.
+Before the water finally gets filled in the storage tank, it passes through the post-carbon filter.
+The filter helps in removing any remaining contaminants that slip through the membrane and make it completely pure and fit for consumption.

 The Bottom Line

 We hope you understood the step-by-step method of Reverse Osmosis water purification process.
-This is one of the most effective solutions that not only removes all the impurities from water but also delivers clean and healthy drinking water.
+This is one of the most effective solutions that not only helps in removing impurities from water but also delivers clean and healthy drinking water.
 Bring home the best RO water purifier today!